PROUDLY SERVING LEWISTON, MAINE & SURROUNDING AREAS

 Priority systems include healthcare appointment scheduling, manufacturing quality control, and retail inventory management addressing immediate operational challenges.

-Local support partnerships ensure rapid deployment and minimize disruption during critical business periods.
+remote-first support partnerships ensure rapid deployment and minimize disruption during critical business periods.

 Progress Timeline